EESSI/docs/docs/site_specific_config/gpu.md

 do not allow for full redistribution.
 In EESSI, we are (currently) only allowed to redistribute the files needed to *run* CUDA and cuDNN software.

-!!! note "Full CUDA SDK or cuDNN SDK only needed to *compile* CUDA or cuDNN software"
+!!! note "A full CUDA SDK or cuDNN SDK is only needed to *compile* CUDA or cuDNN software"
     Without a full CUDA SDK or cuDNN SDK on the host system, you will still be able to *run* CUDA-enabled or cuDNN-enabled software from the EESSI stack, you just won't be able to *compile* additional CUDA or cuDNN software.